opessoa/opessoa.github.io/README.md

 Responsible for software development using C++ at the Sabre orders system, working with promotions and offers.

-Technologies used: C, C++, std, boost, grpc, VSCode, wsl, Rally (to control the user strories), and Git.
+Technologies used: C, C++, std, boost, grpc, VSCode, wsl, Rally (to control the user stories), and Git.

 **Verotthi Consultores Ltda** - Software Developer

 Responsible for software development using C, C++, and C# at the MCDonalds orders system in the US Team.
-Working also with javascript and HTML on the UI and workflows hooks.
+Working also with javascript and HTML on the UI and workflow hooks.

-Technologies used: C, C++, C#, javascript and HTML.
+Technologies used: C, C++, C#, TCP Socket messages, javascript, and HTML.
 Visual Studio 2019, Jira, and Git.

 **Microton Informatica Ltda** - Software Developer

-Responsible for software development using VC++ at the property control and fiscal system, server and client side, using DCOM and MFC.
+Responsible for software development using VC++ at the property control and fiscal system, server, and client-side, using DCOM and MFC.
 C++ Internship Instructor (focused on C string instructions, pointers, files, and MFC containers).
 Work on software development using C++ in a vehicle routing planer application, using MFC, GDI, GDI+, Direct2D, OSMCtrl, POSTGRES, POSTGIS, and PGRouting.
 Also, work as a PHP Developer on internal applications.

-Technologies used: C, C++, PHP, Javascript, MFC, Win32, DCOM, Direct2D, GDI, GDI+, curl, SQLite, POSTGRES, MySQL, structured data files, Visual Studio.
+Technologies used: C, C++, PHP, Javascript, MFC, Win32, Sockets (TCP/UDP), DCOM, Direct2D, GDI, GDI+, curl, SQLite, POSTGRES, MySQL, structured data files, Visual Studio.

 **Quellon do Brasil SA** 01/2010 – 12/2010 Software Developer

 Responsible for the software development using C# in a web framework on reports generation.
 Quellon has a C# framework used by Facil Sistemas, it’s an API to produce software, creating Database (CRUD), DataSource and DataView, and WebViews.
-The Report generation project get used this data to generate its reports using Dev Express.
+The Report generation project used this data to generate its reports using Dev Express.

 Technologies used: C#, Dev Express, Visual Studio, Oracle, MySQL.

 **Microton Informatica Ltda** - Software Developer

 Responsible for the software development using C++ of a property control system and software development in apps for Pocket’s PC and Mobile.
-This property control system is a windows application used to control all your property, was written using VC++ with MFC and DCOM on the server side, using Win32 file access.
+This property control system is a Windows application used to control all your property, was written using VC++ with MFC and DCOM on the server side, using Win32 file access.
 All data was stored in structured data files.
 The Pocket and Mobile apps were also developed in C++ and in some cases C#.
-The apps collect your property objects and sent the collected data, using TCP sockets, to the property control system.
+The apps collect your property objects and send the collected data, using TCP sockets, to the property control system.

 Technologies used: C++, C#, Visual Studio, MFC, Win32, GDI, Sockets.

 **WK Sistemas Ltda** - Software Developer

 Software Developers focused on basic C, Oriented Object C++, GDI, MFC, and DCOM.
 Responsible for research on errors with DCOM technology using sockets sniffer software to analyze packages.
-Worked on C++ software development in employees’ time card control and C# software development in federal taxes control system.
+Worked on C++ software development in employees’ time card control and C# software development in the federal tax control system.

 Technologies used: C++, C, C#, Visual Studio, MFC, Win32, GDI, Sockets.